 Are you looking to lose weight?
 Are you tired of the Diet of the Week disappointments and misdirections?
 Are you look for something that really works?
 Are you ready for real weight loss tips based on real people’s experiences?

-You’ll love these 108 weight loss tips that have worked for other people seeking to live a healthier, more vital, and skinnier life.
+You’ll love these 108 weight loss tips that worked for other people seeking to live healthier, more vital, and skinnier lives.

 General Weight Loss Tips

 5 Word Diet Plan – and the only one that works: Eat Less and Move More!

 It’s true what they say: All you need to do is watch what you eat and expend more energy than you consume.
 It’s really that simple.
 You can quit reading this list now.
 You now know everything you need to know and didn’t need to fork over $500 for the privilege of me telling you the secret of losing weight. — Chris Pirillo

 Start small.
 Changing a bad lifestyle overnight is very hard on your body and your mind.
 You’ll get sick of eating grapefruit or oatmeal three times a day.
 So start small and make changes slowly.

 Have fun!
 Your life should be fun and enjoyable and, thus, healthy!
 When people don’t enjoy their life, they eat badly.
 Just a simple truth.